BuildOnViction/docs/docs/tomoscan/TomoScan.md

 ![TomoScan blocks](/assets/whole_block_TomoScan.jpg)

-The informations available are the following :
+The informations available for each block are the following :
 - Height: the block number.
 - Age: How long ago the block was created.
 - Txn: number of transactions in this block.